-According to our assessment using an adapted version of a checklist by Mokkink et al. (2010), the SE-EBP tool has evidence of content validity.
+According to our assessment using an adapted version of a checklist by Mokkink et al. (2010), the OE-EBP tool has evidence of content validity.

-- The tool developers constructed the SE-EBP items according to the highly cited five steps of evidence-based practice (EBP) (Sackett et al. 2000; Bradley &Herrin 2004; Green 2006), Bandura's Social Cognitive Theory (Bandura 2006), and the extant literature pertaining to the construct of self-efficacy (Chang & Crowe, 2010). - An expert panel of three nurse researchers evaluated the content validity of the SE-EBP scale.
-These nurse researchers provided comments which the tool developers considered during tool development (Chang & Crowe, 2010).
+- The tool developers constructed the OE-EBP items according to the highly cited five steps of evidence-based practice (EBP) (Sackett et al. 2000; Bradley &Herrin 2004; Green 2006), Bandura's Social Cognitive Theory (Bandura 2006), and the extant literature pertaining to the construct of self-efficacy (Chang & Crowe, 2010). - An expert panel of three nurse researchers evaluated the content validity of the OE-EBP scale.
+These nurse researchers provided comments and these comments were incorporated during tool development (Chang & Crowe, 2010).